 Last year, Russian President Vladimir Putin told Mali that Moscow was committed to strengthening cooperation to help root out the militants.
-It also promised shipments of fuel, fertiliser and food worth around $100 million.
+It has also promised shipments of fuel, fertiliser and food worth around $100 million.

-Mali’s growing friendliness with Russia has coincided with a breakdown in relations with France, the country’s former colonial power.
+Mali’s growing friendliness with Russia has coincided with a breakdown in relations with France, the former colonial power.
 Last year, the rift led Paris to withdraw all its troops that had been battling militants since 2013.

 U.N experts last Tuesday called for an independent investigation into possible war crimes and crimes against humanity by Malian government forces and Russian private military contractor Wagner Group.